benhunt29/connect4/README.md

-This is a playable 4x4 implementation of Connect4.
+This is a playable 6x6 implementation of Connect4.
 The app is hosted on heroku [here](http://bhunt-drop-token.herokuapp.com/).
+The computer is not very good, I just wanted to demonstrate integration with an external service (https://github.com/benhunt29/connect4lambda).

 To build it locally, do the follwing steps:

 1. Clone the repo and install node if not already installed
 2. Run `npm install` (or `yarn install` if you have yarn)